vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 Here is a comparison of the four different strategies with CLever:

 - CVX Locking without borrowing: This strategy involves locking CVX without borrowing any additional funds.
+	-  Users may use this strategy in order to stay liquid (to a larget extent) as compared to other strategies that are possible with CLever
-- Maximum borrowing without depositing in the furnace (Curve/Balancer farming): This strategy involves borrowing the maximum amount possible, but not depositing the borrowed funds into the furnace.
+- Maximum borrowing without depositing in the furnace (farming elsewhere): This strategy involves borrowing the maximum amount possible, but not depositing the borrowed funds into the furnace.
 Instead, the borrowed funds are used for farming elsewhere.
+	- Users may deposit their borrowed clevTKN into liquidity pool to capture the incentives.
+This can bee a viable option in the case wher a user feels that yield from farming can generate better returns than simply putting their clevTKN into the furnace to swap it for TKN.
+	- This kind for farming is only viable when a borrower is confident with their leverage position.
 - Maximum borrowing and depositing in the furnace (leverage farming): This strategy involves borrowing the maximum amount possible and depositing the borrowed funds into the furnace, also known as leverage farming.
+	- Users may deposit their borrowed clevTKN into the furnace when the swaps (from clevTKN to TKN) take less time to execute.
+User may go for this strategy when the yiels through liquidity farming are diluted and the funace offer a better deal to swap their clevTKN to TKN.
 - Votium Delegation: This strategy involves delegating vlCVX to Votium to generate bribe yield.
+	- This strategy doesn't use CLever but is more of a comparison to understand a perspective of opportunity cost.

 **![](https://lh4.googleusercontent.com/oH9GcxQRyTs-KWWvucB_m8E7UvfR_MQlcZinyhKb5112vBfGfDnzBM1klfa6ZAwfkeoPa7nn7uE5fzkl8NYctkQks_6W11QAW7hcaBe0Mz1NdcgC3-BADNpNV8hxKweJmzEAKoc5BA1pcON5ol8fV_L394v0jzvmr5ujBJk8rHEg0jO8kZ40TsfgxmGjnA)**